trezor/connect/docs/methods/eosGetPublicKey.md

 ## Eos: get public key
-Display requested public key derived by given BIP32 path on device and returns it to caller.
+Display requested public key derived by given [BIP44 path](path.md) on device and returns it to caller.
 User is presented with a description of the requested public key and asked to confirm the export.

 ES6